fredokun/lisp-list-comprehensions/list-comprehensions.lisp.md

  readable and efficient (probably more so than using the list monad).

-However, the loop syntax is complex and it is still useful to provide a simpler abstraction for list comprehensions.
+However, the loop syntax is complex and it is still useful to provide a simpler abstraction *exclusively* for list comprehensions.
 Moreover, we can exploit various loop features to enrich our comprehension framework.